BlackSamael/Custom-Native-Web-Plugin/README.md

 # Custom-Native-Web-Plugin
-This is Unity plugin to access native web browser in Android and iOS
+This is Unity Webview plugin to access native web browser in Android and iOS